An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

 \subsection{Chebyshev Approximation of the Matrix Exponential}

 In this section, we show how to construct a polynomial approximation of our matrix exponential.
-The standard technique to do so involves truncating the Taylor series approximating this matrix; however, a quadratically improved bound on the number of terms required for the computation is provided by Sachdeva and Vishnoi \cite{SachdevaVishnoi} using Chebyshev polynomials.
+The standard technique to do so involves truncating the Taylor series of the matrix exponential; however, a quadratically improved bound on the number of terms required for the computation is provided by Sachdeva and Vishnoi \cite{SachdevaVishnoi} using Chebyshev polynomials.
 We follow their notation and summarize their main results below for the sake of completeness.